Osorabrian/Connectverse/README.md

 - In my post page you can view all your posts and create a post too.
 - You can also view your profile in my profile page.
 - You can logout when done.

+## Challenges
+Awaiting google pay to approve the business credentials so as to get merchant id currently it only works in test environment